Henry Paget, 1st Earl of Uxbridge (second creation): Marriage and issue

-Lord Uxbridge died in March 1812, aged sixty-seven, and was succeeded in the earldom by his eldest son Henry, who gained fame at the Battle of Waterloo and was created Marquess of Anglesey.
+Lord Uxbridge died in March 1812, aged 67, and was succeeded in the earldom by his eldest son Henry, who gained fame at the Battle of Waterloo and was created Marquess of Anglesey.
 The Countess of Uxbridge died in March 1817, aged seventy.

+He owned Beaudesert, Cannock Chase in the 18th century, in which he hired James Wyatt to remodel the interior of the hall in 1771-72.

-In 1809 Lord Uxbridge bought Surbiton Place, just to the south of Kingston upon Thames.
+In 1809, Lord Uxbridge bought Surbiton Place, just to the south of Kingston upon Thames.
 When the Surbiton Park estate was built on its grounds in the 1850s, a street was named Uxbridge Road in honour of him and his heir Henry, who inherited it.